-Except as disclosed in "Capital Structure - Notes to Capital Structure - Share capital history of our Company" beginning on page 58, our Company has not made any rights issues or any capital issue during the five years immediately preceding the date of this Draft Red Herring Prospectus.
+Except as disclosed in "Capital Structure - Notes to Capital Structure - Share capital history our Company" beginning on page 55, our Company has not made any rights issues or any capital issue during the five years immediately preceding the date of the Draft Red Herring Prospectus and until the date of this Red Herring Prospectus.

-Further, our Company has not made any public issues during the five years immediately preceding the date of this Draft Red Herring Prospectus.
+Further, our Company has not made any public issues during the five years immediately preceding the date of the Draft Red Herring Prospectus and until the date of this Red Herring Prospectus.